Desperate Housewives season 6: Production

 The first episode of the sixth season, "Nice is Different Than Good", began airing on September 27, 2009.
 The series creator, Marc Cherry, told Entertainment Weekly that the bride's initial identity was to be Katherine and that Susan was the one who was going to have a nervous breakdown, until viewers informed him that they would rather see Susan and Mike reconcile.
 Cherry explained: "I originally was going to have Mike marry Katherine, but as I went out into the world on vacation and just started talking to people they were so determined that Mike and Susan should get together; they were so insistent on it.
 So I started to think, 'What if I went that way?'
 And it occurred to me that it might be a more effective way to go as opposed to frustrating the fans for another year by keeping Mike and Susan apart.
 The fans demanded it in a voice so loud I was kind of scared to go against them".
 Cherry also hinted that the couple's marriage "plays better for this season's mystery".
 Cherry also said that Katherine will suffer a breakdown, adding: "And it's going to be one of the funniest breakdowns you've ever seen".
 Marc Cherry revealed that the sixth season mystery will pay homage to a classic Dallas storyline.
 He added: "What we've planned is an interesting mystery storyline involving one of our beloved characters.
 It's a 'Who shot J.R.?' kind of storyline.
-For the mid-season cliffhanger, Marc Cherry has revealed that there will be a plane crash in season six of Desperate Housewives.
+For the mid-season cliffhanger, Marc Cherry has revealed that there would be a plane crash in season six of Desperate Housewives.
 The show's creator explained that the story is still in the planning stages and added that he does not yet know who will be involved in the accident.
 "It's going to be my cliffhanger for the first half of the season," he said, adding that it would "affect everyone's lives".
 However, Cherry said that none of the main characters will be killed in the crash.
 "I'd love to kill somebody 'cause that's just what I do," he joked.
 "But the truth is, right now I don't have anyone major dying."